devnull03/actions-minecraft-server/README.md

 ## Credits

-Original repository by [AdamRaichu](https://github.com/AdamRaichu/actions-minecraft-server).
+Original repository by @AdamRaichu.
 Modified to use Playit.gg instead of remote.it for public access.
 Cloudflare Tunnel was initially attempted but required paid services or client software, so Playit.gg was chosen as a free alternative.